-What is Rock and Roll?
-The Evolution of Rock and Roll (Past to Present)
+School of Rock & The Evolution of Rock and Roll

 The following is an excerpt from the School of Rock Education Guide, which covers show history, dramaturgy, and in-class activities.
 For more, download the Education Guide for free on the School of Rock show page.